-Continue with PM training as a great way to add to your professional tool box or transfer that toolbox to a new role entirely.
+Continuing with PM training as a great way to add to your professional skillset or transfer those skills to a new role entirely.
 For those reasons alone it’s worth keeping up-to-date with professional training.

 When you’ve been working as a project manager for a while it’s not time to rest on your laurels.
 Continuing with training for project managers , whether through external project management courses or tailored in-house courses, may not be your first thought but it can be a savvy thing to do because nothing stays the same in our working life.
 Situations change and a dream job can feel as though it is losing its shine, or your existing knowledge base may not be enough for you to be able to transfer to a new role.
 If you’re in this situation, you might want to continue with PM training.
 New skills and qualifications can be a fantastic way to pull yourself out of a role you’re not happy with.